DevTraining/repo/theme-test/README.txt

-testing commit from VM - trying
+testing commit from VM - trying to commit